• Skip to primary navigation

 Description

-Delicious walnut pie with a crispy crust and a creamy and crunchy filling (for a 9 inch / 22 cm pie 10 slices)
+Easy homemade walnut pie with a flaky crust, a gooey walnut filling and a natural caramel flavor from maple syrup and honey.
+Perfect warm or chilled with whipped cream.
+(Makes a 9 inch / 22 cm pie - 10 slices)

 Ingredients